Volunteer: Make a Difference While Having Fun

 In addition, we offer the following single day and short term volunteer opportunities:

 - Family Volunteer Days: Families and youth are invited for full days at Green Chimneys to volunteer, lend their expertise and energy, and have a good time.
 Families, neighbors, school, youth and religious groups, and those looking to take on community service projects are all welcomed.
-This is a great opportunity for those under 21 years old to volunteer, have fun and show their support.
-The next Family Volunteer Day will take place at our Brewster Campus this fall!
+This is a great opportunity for those under 18 years old to volunteer, have fun and show their support.
+Watch for announcements regarding the next Family Volunteer Day.

 - Corporate and Group Volunteer opportunities: Is your work, office or school group looking to give back and volunteer in the community?
 Are you looking for a new community service project to do with colleagues and friends?
 Green Chimneys welcomes groups from corporations, businesses, religious organizations and schools for half- and full-day volunteer projects, such as painting, farming, gardening, general maintenance, working with our students and assisting with animal care.